“You should do it,” they said.

 My first steps out of the kayak must have looked like the first steps of a newborn horse.
 A little wobbly to say the least.
 But, I took some confident steps toward the car knowing the “exercise” portion of the day was complete.
 It was, as they say, all over but the drinking.

 Next up was a hike of a different sort – a hike along the Bend Ale Trail.
-Eleven breweries stretching from Bend to Sisters with the help of the John Flannery and the GETIT shuttle.
+Sixteen breweries!! stretching from Bend to Sisters with the help of the John Flannery and the Bend Tour Company.
 (No way we were going to ruin this epic day by drinking and driving.)

 And we wouldn’t be doing all that much drinking.
 Yes, we planned to hit all the pubs on the trail, but no, we didn’t plan on having a full beer at each one.
 A taster (and appetizer) at each would suffice for crossing this final adventure off our 6-pack list.